Academic Board Regulations 2017

 The objective of these Regulations is to make provision for the operation of the Academic Board following the commencement of the Governance, Academic and Student Affairs Statute 2013.

-These Regulations come into operation on the date they are sealed.
+These Regulations come into operation on 1 July 2017.

 In these Regulations-

 The Academic Board consists of the following membership categories:

 Elected members will comprise-

 There will be seven ex officio members, comprising-